 Sustainable production paper (%) 100 100 - - - -

-* From reporting locations only, excluding estimated data
+* From reporting locations only, excluding estimates from non-reporting locations.

 Scope 2 (location-based) emissions are calculated using grid average carbon emissions factors for all electricity sources.